cristiancrazy/cristiancrazy/README.md

 ### Certifications
 [📖] Since May 2022, I am certified ITE technician by [Cisco Networking Academy](https://www.netacad.com/).
 I choosed to certify myself not only because I think it's useful, but because I love **computer networks** and microchips.

+[📖] Since May 2023, I've completed and achieved the CCNA (Routing and Switching) certification.

 [📖] I am also certified in English, at B1 level, by [Cambridge English](https://www.cambridgeenglish.org/).
-English is a must in every IT sector, and I will continue to improve my language capabilities.
+English is a must in every IT sector, and I will continue to improve my language skills.

 ---------------------------------------------------------------------------------------------------------------
 <!-- Main projects informations here -->
-### Featured Projects
+### WIP/Featured Projects

 - [🔭] [BookShelf](https://bookshelf.rootlet.it) - simply book catalogue system realized for local libraries which need it.
 This project is distributed under MIT License.